Skip to Content

 1. If you don't have life insurance, why not?

 LIMRA asked this question and found something interesting: Women don't buy life insurance because they often feel confused about it.
-Whereas almost 40% of men said they felt knowledgeable about life insurance, only 22% of women said the same.
-Learning why your female clients don't have life insurance can offer a great way in to a larger conversation.
+Whereas almost 34% of men said they felt knowledgeable about life insurance, only 23% of women said the same.4 Learning why your female clients don't have life insurance can provide a great lead-in to a larger conversation.

 2. What are your fears about life insurance?